Daughters of Utah Pioneers

 Mary Emma Tuttle

-Sarah M C Tuttle
+Sarah Maria C Tuttle

 Mary Agnes Utley

-Harriet Cook Whale ?
+Harriet Cook Whale

 Thomas Whale